chrisjdavie/length_of_array/simple_scraper/README.md

 - it sometimes finds valid pictures and captions that aren't rendered on the screen
 - if there are issues with the connection, it logs an error and returns empty strings.
 It does not try to recover
 - it doesn't test that the image urls are valid, but that would be a valuable addition (but increase the run time)
-- there is a good chance I've missed a bunch of different erros, in terms of connectivity issues and websites this can't handle
+- there is a good chance I've missed a bunch of different errors, in terms of connectivity issues and websites this can't handle

 # Additonal tests